jc-johnson/user-guides-mkdocs/docs/git/intro-git-technical-writers.md

 ## Common Git Commands

-- git add: Stages the changes you made on your local repository to be included in the next snapshot that will be pushed to the remote repository.
+- **git add:** Stages the changes you made on your local repository to be included in the next snapshot that will be pushed to the remote repository.

-- git commit: Saves the current snapshot of your repository to the project history.
+- **git commit:** Saves the current snapshot of your repository to the project history.

-- git push: Updates the remote repository with the commits made to your local repository.
+- **git push:** Updates the remote repository with the commits made to your local repository.

-- git pull: Adds changes from the remote repository into your local repository.
+- **git pull:** Adds changes from the remote repository into your local repository.

-- git status: Displays a summary of the files that contain changes and are staged for the next commit.
+- **git status:** Displays a summary of the files that contain changes and are staged for the next commit.

-- git merge: Merges together changes from separate branches.
+- **git merge:** Merges together changes from separate branches.

-- git log: Shows the commit history of the repository.
+- **git log:** Shows the commit history of the repository.

-- git stash: Allows you to save the current state of your repository which contains your uncommitted changes and return to a clean version before you made those changes.
+- **git stash:** Allows you to save the current state of your repository which contains your uncommitted changes and return to a clean version before you made those changes.

-- git revert: Creates a new commit which reverses the changes you made in your previous commit.
+- **git revert:** Creates a new commit which reverses the changes you made in your previous commit.
 Note: Your current working environment must be clean with no uncommitted changes before running this command.
 You may have to run git stash before running git revert.

-- git checkout/git switch: Switches your repository to a different branch and updates your local repository with the snapshot of files stored on that branch.
+- **git checkout/git switch:** Switches your repository to a different branch and updates your local repository with the snapshot of files stored on that branch.

--git branch: Creates a separate version (branch) of a repository.
+- **git branch:** Creates a separate version (branch) of a repository.

-- git tag: Lets you tag specific points in a repository’s history as being important.
+- **git tag:** Lets you tag specific points in a repository’s history as being important.

-# RESOURCES
+# Resources

-## FOR MORE INFORMATION ON USING GIT SEE THE FOLLOWING RESOURCES:

 [Git Documentation](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F)